alexconst/dotfiles_public/README.md

 ```

 ## Retreat dotfiles
-This will unstow (ie remove the links from your $HOME into your dotfiles_public) of all dotfiles in the given $packagename.
+This will unstow (ie remove the symlinks in your $HOME linking to your dotfiles folder) of all dotfiles in the given $packagename.
 This is useful for swapping dotfiles settings, eg: swap between vim dotfile packages
 ```bash
 $tool -n retreat-dotfiles $HOME/dotfiles_public $packagename
 $tool    retreat-dotfiles $HOME/dotfiles_public $packagename
 ```

+## Collisions
+This tool can handle dotfile collisions.
+See help menu.

 # Other tasks